sunfishcode/basic-text/docs/background.md

 > Plain text must contain enough information to permit the text
 > to be rendered legibly, and nothing more.

 however it include code points which ring the terminal bell and other side effects, it often includes redundant ways to encode the same logical content, it includes numerous compatibility mechanisms, and it contains flexibility for parties with private agreements.

-The [Text] format here is more focused on being just a plain text format with just enough information to permit the text to be rendered legibly.
+The [Basic Text] format here is more focused on being just a plain text format with just enough information to permit the text to be rendered legibly.

 [Unicode definition of "plain text"]: https://www.unicode.org/versions/Unicode13.0.0/ch02.pdf#G642

+## Relationship to "What makes a Unicode code point safe?"

+The blog post ["What makes a Unicode code point safe?"] has a list of safety criteria with much in common with the plain text format here.
+Both exclude unassigned codepoints, noncharacters, private-use characters, surrogate codepoints, and most control codes.
+And both require text be stable under normalization.

+The [Basic Text] format here permits format characters, whitespace characters, punctuation, and combining characters, as they are commonly used in plain text documents.

+The [Restricted Text] format requires NFKC, which excludes many, though not all, whitespace and formatting characters.

+["What makes a Unicode code point safe?"]: https://qntm.org/safe

 ## TODO